bennidi/mbassador/README.md

 <h2>Credits</h2>
 The initial inspiration for creating this component came from looking at Google Guava's event bus implementation.
 Since it did not provide all the features we needed in our project, I decided to create my own implementation.
-When I saw that it outperformed the Guava implementation by far, I decided to share it with the community (I was longing to give something back to the community for quite a while).
+When I saw that it outperformed the Guava implementation by far, I decided to share it with the community to see if others consider it worth a shot.

 <h2>License</h2>